The Pitchfork Disney: Initial reception

 Despite these criticisms, the script received praise from some critics.
 An overwhelmingly positive review came from What's On's Catherine Wearing: "This is a world premiere you must rush to see… [Ridley] presents a world that is boldly dramatic, dead contemporary and sickeningly terrifying.
 At last, some new work for the theatre that has vision and bravery in its telling… There's a sinister and original mind at work here with lots to say… Dark powerful and choc a-bloc with shock tactics, this must be a must for anyone who wants dynamic, contemporary theatre."

 Reacting to the reviews, Ian Herbert in Theatre Record wrote that there was "a most encouraging set of disagreements" amongst critics regarding The Pitchfork Disney.
 He defended the play, called it "a very important debut", compared Ridley's writing favourably to Harold Pinter's, and said that Ridley was a writer to watch out for: "He has a little to learn yet about dramatic structure and all the boring rules, but he can already create astonishingly original characters and give them lines that hold an audience spellbound."

 Over its original run, it earned popularity with a predominantly young audience.
-Director Matthew Lloyd said that for its last two-and-a-half weeks, the theatre "was absolutely rammed by, kind of, young people who were sort of drawn to it like a magnet […] Suddenly there were people rocking up at the Bush Theatre […] on word of mouth. […] They weren't kind of customary theatregoers but there was a buzz about it."
-By the end of its run, the play had acquired something of a cult following, with a group of actors reportedly seeing the production several times and attending its final performance in T-shirts with lines from it in bold lettering.
+Director Matthew Lloyd said that for its last two and a half weeks, the theatre "was absolutely rammed by, kind of, young people who were sort of drawn to it like a magnet […] Suddenly there were people rocking up at the Bush Theatre […] on word of mouth. […] They weren't kind of customary theatregoers but there was a buzz about it."
+By the end of its run, the play had acquired something of a cult following, with a group of actors reportedly seeing the production several times and attended the final performance wearing T-shirts with lines of dialogue from the play printed on them in bold lettering.
 It was so successful that, for the first time in its history, the Bush Theatre had to schedule an extra matinee performance to meet audience demand.

 For his performance as Presley, Rupert Graves won the Charrington Fringe Award for Best Actor.